Pyligent/Car_ETL_PROJECT/README.md

 - put all data into MySql server via pymysql
 - load code :
-  'import pandas as pd
+  'import pandas as pd'
-   import pymysql
+  'import pymysql'
    pymysql.install_as_MySQLdb()

    from sqlalchemy import create_engine